parthkaria14/indian-multilingual-chatbot/README.md

 2.Install the required packages : pip install -r requirements.txt

 RUNNING THE APP
-Start the Backend
+1.Start the Backend
-Navigate to the backend directory.
+2.Navigate to the backend directory.
-Run the FastAPI application: uvicorn app:app --host 127.0.0.1 --port 8000 --reload
+3.Run the FastAPI application: uvicorn app:app --reload

-Start the Frontend
+1.Start the Frontend
-Navigate to the frontend directory.
+2.Navigate to the frontend directory.
-Run the Streamlit application: streamlit run app.py
+3.Run the Streamlit application: streamlit run app.py

 USAGE